 Before you can even begin to think of advertising a position in your organization you need to define the available job properly first.
 This is, in fact, the first step of the hiring process: conducting a thorough job analysis.
 Although there is more than one way to go about doing a job analysis, it is important to clarify a number of things including the skills required to perform the job, the duties and responsibilities, the outcomes, and the environment in which the job will be performed.
 All the information that is collected while doing the job analysis will be used to create an in-depth job description for the successful applicant.
 Once you have the job description ready, you can formulate a recruitment strategy accordingly.

 Despite recruiters and HR practitioners being fully aware of how important it is to thoroughly vet job candidates, many important processes are often disregarded.
 One process, in particular, that is either rushed or neglected altogether, involves the evaluation of references.
 Checking references is about more than verifying employment history.
 By understanding the importance of vetting references, you are one step closer to understanding how to hire the right employees which will ultimately help you avoid the costs associated with bad hires.
 These costs generally stem from reduced productivity, diminished morale in the workplace, absenteeism, and poor customer retention.
+Moreover, many applicants often feel the need to hide a previous criminal conviction.
+So as an extra security step, you can conduct a criminal background check on potential hires.
+This will help you find someone who won’t be a likely risk to your company in the future.

 It is very important to understand the recruitment process and accept that it may be a drawn-out process.
 While you may be very eager to fill a vacancy as soon as possible, it is very important to not rush into anything.
 If you make a hasty decision, chances are good that you will end up hiring the wrong person.
 Depending on the size of your organization and the position you are trying to fill, you may have to page through hundreds of resumes before you can compile a shortlist of worthy candidates.
 Taking your time to find the right employee will not only save your company money and reduce your staff turnover rate but will also indicate to current employees that you are concerned about who they work with.